July 9, 2024

 Long term Maintenance Strategies

-• Regular pruning and proper watering are key.
+• Regular pruning and proper watering are a big part of maintaining your lavender.

 • Refresh mulch and check soil pH annually.